<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 $72,540 - $73,454 = -$914 refund to the student for University #2

-Keep in mind that the $1,535 from work-study will not pay the bills but will be used for spending money, so be prepared to save that amount over the summer.
-It's also worth remembering that student loans are "full recourse" meaning that they do not go away in bankruptcy.
-The federal government can decrease your paycheck or even Social Security benefits in order to pay back the student loan.
+Keep in mind that the $1,535 from work-study won't pay the bills but will be used for spending money, so be prepared to save that amount over the summer.
+It's also worth remembering that student loans are full recourse, meaning that they do not go away in bankruptcy.
+The federal government can decrease your paycheck or even Social Security benefits to pay back the student loan.

 Evaluating Your Options

 As your acceptance letters and financial aid packages start to roll in, this time of year can be exciting and nerve-wracking!
-We hope this article helped you get a grasp on some of the terms to familiarize yourself with when it comes time to decide where you will enroll, and ultimately, how much it'll cost you to attend.
+We hope this article helped you understand some of the terms to familiarize yourself with when it comes time to decide where you will enroll, and ultimately, how much it'll cost you to attend.
 So, which offer would you accept?

 Learn the next steps in your college journey - Scoir College Planning Guide